PeterNaydenov/dt-toolbox/README.md

 ## Last Updates
 - After version 7.4.2 - load the library with `require` or `import`.
 Folder '**dist**' contains the library in commonjs, esm and umd formats;
 - After version 7.3.0 extractList options.as can receive a `dt-model` and `dt-object`;
 - After version 7.1.x `dt-object` api has a new method `extractList` that helps to extract a multiple segments or properties, defined as a list.
 Use '**options**'(the second argument) to define a model of extracted data if needed.
-Reed about `extractList` bellow.
+Read about `extractList` bellow.